apache/incubator-devlake/README.md

 #### Commands to run in your terminal<a id="user-setup-commands"></a>

-**IMPORTANT: Database Schema Migration support was added to DevLake on v0.10.0, which means, you can upgrade your instance from v0.10.0 to any greater version.
-However, downgrading, or upgrading older version to v0.10.0 or newer are not supported and likely to break, we recommend that you deploy a new instance if needed.**

 1. Download `docker-compose.yml` and `env.example` from [latest release page](https://github.com/merico-dev/lake/releases/latest) into a folder.
 2. Rename `env.example` to `.env`.
 For Mac/Linux users, please run `mv env.example .env` in the terminal.
 3. Start Docker on your machine, then run `docker-compose up -d` to start the services.